sherpal/snowpack-capacitor-bug/README.md

 This is a demonstration of a bug which happens when trying to use the [Geolocation plugin](https://capacitorjs.com/docs/apis/geolocation) of Capacitor together with [Snowpack](https://www.snowpack.dev/).

+## Install things

+First issue `npm install` to install all dependencies.

 ## Description

 When issuing `npx snowpack dev` (or the alias here `npm run dev`), the following error will happen: